| Board and Staff

 Marge has a master’s degree in community economic development from Southern New Hampshire University.
 She was an Eisenhower Fellow in Central Europe, a Fleming Fellow, a New England Rural Leaders Fellow and a Brooks Fellow at the Kennedy School of Government.
 She recently completed a two-year leadership academy with the New England Farm Bureau.

-Marge and her husband, Joseph Murray, own and operate Dragonfly Cove Farm in Dresden, Maine, where they raise meat goats, poultry, pigs and garlic.
+Marge and her husband, Joseph Murray, own and operate Dragonfly Cove Farm in Dresden, ME, where they raise meat goats, poultry, pigs and garlic.
 The goat meat is marketed through a three-farm collaborative they initiated called Thyme for Goat.
 The farm features a shared-use commercial kitchen where Marge and her husband create and market pancake mix and hot cereal.
 The kitchen is also used by two other local food processors.
 Marge and her husband run the “Locavores Lair,” a small retail space that will feature meats, eggs and products from local farms.

 Don Badeau, Jr. is a Board Member of the Cape Cod Cranberry Growers Association.